HamishAli/Customer-Churn-Prediction/README.md

 Churn : Whether the customer churned or not (Yes or No)

 Notebook Contents :
-Dataset Information
+Dataset Information,
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
-Feature Engineering
+Feature Engineering,
-Modeling
+Modeling,
 Modeling Results